First of all, before making a deep dive into this list, ask yourself the following questions.

 Internet cafe business (₱90,000)

-Special occasions like party celebrations (birthdays, fiestas, Christmas parties) often come with videoke songfest to further stoke the fun.
-With minimal operating costs (maintenance of machines and transportation from depot to party venue), reaching breakeven is not a matter of if but when.
-Profits will then depend on how you market your product rental with pricing and a competitive edge.
+Special occasions like party celebrations (birthdays, fiestas, Christmas parties) often come with videoke singfest to further stoke the fun.
+With minimal operating costs (maintenance of machines and transportation from depot to party venue), reaching breakeven is not a matter of if but when — depending on how you market your product rental with pricing and competitive edge.

-Therefore, it’s not only important to source good quality videoke machines to withstand its mobility and wear and tear among users.
-But it is also of equal importance to understand what this party-going customer segment needs.
+Therefore it’s not only important to source good quality videoke machines to withstand their mobility and wear and tear among users, but it is also of equal importance to understand what this party-going customer segment needs.
 Do you have enough lineup of songs that fit their musical taste?
-Would your audience prefer Matt Monroe’s classics instead of Filipino novelty songs?

 Do you personally deliver the machine and install it at the venue?
 Does it have better quality equipment than competitors?
-While you can always use the Internet for advertising your product, it’s the happy customers that are often your best salespeople.
+While you can always use the Internet to advertise your product, it’s the happy customers that are often your best salespeople.

-If you have the talent (or know someone of this skill) on fixing mobile phones, then setting up a shop sounds like a good idea.
-Service includes a broken screen, faulty display, or battery replacement.
+If you have the talent (or know someone of this skill) on fixing mobile phones (broken screen, faulty display, the battery needs replacement, etc), then setting up shop is a good idea.
 That’s because there is a growing need for such service amid growth in mobile device adoption.

-But to attract consistent traffic of customers in need of your service and establishing your business for growth is best served in a permanent spot — a stall at a shopping arcade or even at the public market.
-Soon as you prove the quality of service and settling with a pricing model that’s reasonable to cellphone users, your cellphone servicing center will become the goto place.
+But to attract consistent traffic of customers in need of your service and establish your business for growth is best served in a permanent spot — a stall at a shopping arcade or even at the public market.
+Soon as you prove the quality of service and settle with a pricing model that’s reasonable to cellphone users, your cellphone servicing center will become the go-to place.

-If you have the skill and flair for fashion, you can start your small specialty dress shop to accommodate a specific segment of consumers.
-Your shop may rent wedding dresses, graduation wardrobe, or school uniforms.
+If you have the skill and flair for fashion, you can start your small specialty dress shop to accommodate a certain segment of consumers.
+Your shop may rent wedding dresses, graduation wardrobes or school uniforms.
 You may start marketing your business on social media (with special mention on Facebook, Pinterest, and Instagram).

-Setting up a standalone shop or conducting business depends on how much budget you have.
-But soon as your business grows, establishing a presence near your target audience (schools and shopping malls, for example) is crucial to success in the market.
-To thrive in a competitive business, you may need to partner with other complementary providers.
-They include wedding coordinators, photographers, or tailors) and establish business relationships with stakeholders and influencers in the business-like school administrators and event coordinators.
-You may source your products from local partners or import them in bulk from overseas.
+Setting up a standalone shop or conducting business depends on how much budget you have but soon as your business grows, establishing a presence near your target audience (schools and shopping malls for example) is crucial to success in the business.
+To thrive in a competitive business, you may need to partner with other complementary providers (wedding coordinators and photographers or tailors) and establish business relationships with stakeholders and influencers in the business like school administrators and event coordinators.
+You may source your products from local partners or import in bulk from overseas.